Pefema/OneOpes_protocol/README.md

 ## Important Note on Script Usage

-Most scripts must be executed from within the `scripts/automated_protocol/` directory to ensure correct relative paths.
-The exception is `7_auto_prepare.py`, which must be run inside each individual system folder within `system_preparation/`.
-Before running scripts, navigate to:
+All scripts must be executed from within the `scripts/automated_protocol/` directory to ensure correct relative paths:

 ```bash
 cd path/to/project/scripts/automated_protocol/